-Part-time students will take 'Geographical Thought and Practice', 'Re-theorising Development Futures' and one of the advanced training modules in their first year of study.
-In their second year, they will register for their dissertation and take the remaining compulsory training module.
+Part-time students will normally take 'Re-theorising Development Futures', the advanced training module, plus option modules worth 30 credits in their first year of study.
+In their second year, they will register for the dissertation module and 'Geographical Thought and Practice'.

 An upper second class honours degree or higher in a relevant subject from a UK university (or an equivalent international qualification), together with two supportive references, at least one of which must be academic.
 Relevant work experience may also be taken into account.
 Candidates are expected to have good English language ability and to meet the standard of the IELTS, or equivalent, at a level of 7.0.

 Read more about English language requirements.
 If you do not meet language or scholarly requirements it might be possible for you to undertake foundation or pre-sessional programmes that will prepare you for the masters programme.
 For more information, please contact the Admissions Office on +44 (0)20 7882 5533 or email email@example.com.

 It is not necessary to have a first degree in geography and we welcome applicants from different backgrounds in the arts, humanities and social sciences.

 For detailed country-specific entry requirements please visit the international section of our website.

 Learning and teaching

 As a student at Queen Mary, you will play an active part in your acquisition of skills and knowledge.
 Teaching is by a mixture of formal lectures and small group seminars.
 The seminars are designed to generate informed discussion around set topics, and may involve student presentations, group exercises and role-plays as well as open discussion.
 We take pride in the close and friendly working relationship we have with our students.
 You are assigned an Academic Adviser who will guide you in both academic and pastoral matters throughout your time at Queen Mary.